 Aspen in Spring (March - May)

-Winter crowds dissipate and sunny days become more common during the spring months in Aspen, making it a relaxing time of year to visit.
-Spring is also when some of the biggest snowfalls and parties happen.
-Even better, once the lifts stop spinning, you can get great deals on lodging and dining all over town.
+With a higher sun angle and more daylight hours, spring feels markedly different than winter in Aspen and is an invigorating time of year to visit.
+Spring is also when Aspen receives the most snowfall (on average) and hosts apres-ski parties.
+The ski slopes close in mid-to-late April, and once the lifts stop spinning, you can get great deals on lodging and dining all over town.

 Best Spring Events in Aspen